MS Cunard Princess

 MS Cunard Princess was a cruise ship, previously owned an operated by the Israel-based Mano Maritime.
-She was built 1975 by the Burmeister & Wain shipyard in Copenhagen, Denmark, for Cunard as MS Cunard Conquest, but her interior fittings were subsequently installed at the Navali Mechaniche Affini in La Spezia, Italy.
-Following re-delivery from Navali Mechaniche Affini in 1977 the ship was renamed MS Cunard Princess.
+She was built 1975 by the Burmeister & Wain shipyard in Copenhagen, Denmark, for Cunard as MS Cunard Conquest, but her interior fittings were subsequently installed at the INMA (Industrie Navali Meccaniche Affini) facility in La Spezia, Italy.
+Following re-delivery from INMA in 1977 the ship was renamed MS Cunard Princess.
 In 1995, the ship entered service with StarLauro Cruises (later rebranded MSC Cruises), briefly retaining her previous name before being renamed MS Rhapsody.
 In 2009 she was sold to Mano Maritime and sailed as Golden Iris until 2018, when she was laid up at Chalkis Shipyard, Greece.
 In 2021 she was renamed Gold Club.
 After four years lay-up, she was sold in 2022 to Turkish shipbreakers and beached at Aliağa for recycling.